macintoshpie/fibapi/README.md

       50ms  1.52% 88.75%       50ms  1.52%  internal/poll.runtime_pollSetDeadline
       40ms  1.22% 89.97%       40ms  1.22%  math/big.greaterThan
 ```
-Converting the big.Ints into strings was the most costly operating we were doing.
+Converting the big.Ints into strings was the most costly operation.
 After running some tests, I found that writing `[]byte` could be more than 2x faster and implemented my own basic addition on the slices.
 But in the end my method of adding digits was too slow so I had to scrap it.
 I think the solution to this problem could be a smarter implementation of the `[]byte` storing and addition, but I'd have to take a deeper look at go's big.nat implementation to see how they accomplish fast addition.